wbadart/FInal-Project/README.md

 The base class, Game, contains much of the overarching panda3D code.
 This includes opening the window, bringing in models, moving the dog character, collision detection, and the camera.
 The Game class also runs the game.

 From the base class, we then created an Object class.
 This is the base class from which all collectable objects would come from.
-It is fairly simple, containing a points data member, a getPoints() function, and a draw() function.
+The Object class includes a load function, a set scale function, a set position function, and a function (set_p) for setting the angle of the object.
+There is also a get points function and set points function.
+The data members include the points, the path, and the node.

+Interestingly, our Object class and Game class are intertwined in the sense that the Game class is referenced in Object.
+This allows us to call two of the member functions located in Game from within the Object class.
+Overall, Object is used within Game in a composition method.
+We use pointers to Object because Game is referenced in Object, so Game must be created for Object to exist.
+In a similar way, Object must be created for Game to exist.
+By using pointers, we do not have to allocate a specific amount of memory for the Object class within Game.

 **Libraries/Header files** :  *within /built/lib and /built/include*